The Carl von Ossietzky University of Oldenburg, Germany, offers

 in the second phase of the Computer Science Research Training Group

 SCARE - System Correctness under Adverse Conditions

-- a full salary in the TV-L E13 public sector pay scale for academics with a master degree (subject to final approval of the budget plan by the DFG in December 2016);
+- a full salary in the TV-L E13 public sector pay scale for academics with a master degree;

 - a contract for three years;